China suspends social media accounts of COVID policy critics | Health

 However, the end to mass testing, a highly limited amount of basic data such as the number of deaths, infections and severe cases, and the potential emergence of new variants have prompted governments elsewhere to institute virus testing requirements for travelers from China.

-The World Health Organisation has also expressed concern about the lack of data from China, while the US is requiring a negative test result for travelers from China within 48 hours of departure.
+The World Health Organisation has also expressed concern about the lack of data from China, while the US is requiring a negative test result for travellers from China within 48 hours of departure.

 Chinese health authorities publish a daily count of new cases, severe cases and deaths, but those numbers include only officially confirmed cases and use a very narrow definition of COVID-related deaths.